 If the RDG is deployed in a different Virtual Cloud Network than the ADB, refer here for additional information.

-An advanced JDBC driver is required for RDG.
+An advanced JDBC driver may be required for RDG.
 Refer to Using an Advanced JDBC Driver with Private Autonomous Databases for more information.

 Each ADB connection string in the RPD refers to a location on the RDG hosts.
 This post uses the opc user's home directory: /home/opc